jonlpersson/ed-latimore/site/_posts/2023-10-26-how-to-focus-better-and-improve-concentration.md

 ## **Improving your ability to focus boils down to this…**

-1. **Remove distractions.**&nbsp;By definition, they only hurt.
+1. **Remove distractions.** By definition, they only hurt.
-2. **Get clear about your goals.**&nbsp;This keeps you from being distracted while trying to sort things out.
+2. **Get clear about your goals.** This keeps you from being distracted while trying to sort things out.
-3. **Practice meditation.**&nbsp;It's like weightlifting for your mind.
+3. **Practice meditation.** It's like weightlifting for your mind.
 4. **Read Franz Bardon's \*\***\*Initiation to Hermetics.\*\* Especially levels 1-3.
-5. **Learn how to visualize.**&nbsp;Your reticular activating system makes focusing easier, and your visualization is how you develop it.
+5. **Learn how to visualize.** Your reticular activating system makes focusing easier, and your visualization is how you develop it.
-6. **Use nootropics.**&nbsp;Especially&nbsp;[Alpha Brain&nbsp;](https://onnit.sjv.io/c/2316453/347302/5155){: target="_blank" rel="noopener noreferrer"}combined with black coffee.
+6. **Use nootropics.** Especially [Alpha Brain](https://onnit.sjv.io/c/2316453/347302/5155){: target="_blank" rel="noopener noreferrer"}combined with black coffee.
-7. **Breathe deeply and slowly.**&nbsp;Your mind and breath and closely related.
+7. **Breathe deeply and slowly.** Your mind and breath and closely related.
 Regulating one will regulate the other.

 Successful people use these methods to eliminate distractions, do more work in less time, overcome a lack of sleep, and increase productivity.